robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

 So, templating engines like Handlebars, Mustache, etc. are clueless, in that they don't acknowledge the rules and structure of the data they're working with — it's just plain text.
 This makes them a bad choice for generating data such as HTML, XML or JSON.
 A smart templating engine will acknowledge these things, and not only help you with escaping data, but warn you (loudly) when any kind of error happens!

-Most of the problem here lies on how people perceive Strings to be an "easy" solution for anything, and they just take the path of least friction — which is working within a structured world without any of the structure.
-This is possibly PERL and C-family language's fault, given that the LISP family has been working with structured data using, well, structured data since the beginning of times.
+Most of the problem here lies on how people perceive Strings to be an "easy" solution for anything, and they just take the path of least resistance — which is working within a structured world without any of the structure.
+This is possibly PERL and C-family languages' fault, given that the LISP family has been working with structured data using, well, structured data since the beginning of times.

-The thing is: we should come to a format that makes people *feel* that working with structured data using proper structures is just as easy.
+The thing is: we should start writing tools that makes people *feel* that working with structured data using proper structures is just as easy (or easier).
 And better yet, it's much safer.
-Unfortunately, JavaScript is not the best language to encode EDSLs (embedded domain specific language), as Lisp or Haskell, and the tools to do this aren't "quite" there yet, as are the tools for working with Strings.
+Unfortunately, JavaScript is not the best language to encode DSELs (domain specific embedded languages), as Lisp or Haskell, and the tools to do this aren't *quite* there yet, as are the tools for working with Strings.
 This is a fault of the language, but one that we can kind of easily circumvent, and we should strive for[²](#fn2).

 For instance, let's suppose one wants to generate an SQL query.
 Instead of the naïve String-based approach, they could encode commands and parameters as objects or functions, and compose them from there.
 The [Korma][] library in Clojure takes a similar approach.
 The following is an oversimplification in JavaScript: